 We tested a range of kids' backpacks to provide an overview of the current market.
 Our hands-on testing involved testers loading and wearing the bags to see which ones were more comfortable and easier to use.

 Analysis and Test Results

-When shopping for a kids' backpack, it is essential to look beyond style and color options and consider important factors like capacity and quality.
-We kept these metrics in mind while evaluating the competition and took note of user feedback from testers ranging in age from three years to middle school.
+When shopping for a kids' backpack, it is essential to look beyond style and color options and consider factors like capacity and quality.
+We kept these metrics in mind while evaluating the competition and noted user feedback from testers ranging in age from three years to middle school.
 Collectively, these factors influenced our overall ranking of products and selection of award winners.